Incentivizing Forecasters to Learn: Summarized vs. Unrestricted Advice: Additional Review of Scoring Rules

-By revelation principle, it is without loss to focus on proper scoring rules when the designer adopts contracts that can be implemented as a scoring rule. \begin{lemma}[\citealp{Mcc-56}] For any finite state space $\states$, a scoring rule $\score$ is proper if there exists a convex function $\expectScore:\Delta(\states) \to \reals$ such that
+By the revelation principle, it is without loss of generality to focus on proper scoring rules when the designer adopts contracts that can be implemented as a scoring rule. \begin{lemma}[\citealp{Mcc-56}] For any finite state space $\states$, a scoring rule $\score$ is proper if there exists a convex function $\expectScore:\Delta(\states) \to \reals$ such that

 for any $\posterior\in \Delta(\states)$ and $\state\in\states$ where $\subgradient(\posterior)$ is a subgradient of $\expectScore$.\footnote{Here for finite state space $\states$, we represent $\state\in\states$ and $\posterior\in\Delta(\states)$ as $|\states|$-dimensional vectors where the $i$th coordinate of $\state$ is $1$ if the state is the $i$th element in $\states$ and is $0$ otherwise, and the $i$th coordinate of posterior $\posterior$ is the probability of the $i$th element in $\states$ given posterior $\posterior$. } \end{lemma}